 If you are unemployed but do not qualify for Jobseeker’s Allowance or Jobseeker’s Benefit, you may still be able to ‘sign on’ and receive credits.
-These credits are to help you qualify for Social welfare payments at a later date, such as pension or jobseeker’s payments.

 - Back to Education Allowance (Second and Third Level option)

 - SOLAS, National Tourism Development Authority, BIM or Teagasc training courses

 Can I qualify for credits as a student?